Bunmei-kaika: Food

 There were major changes in Japanese food culture, such as eating sukiyaki as described in Kanagaki Robun's The Beef-eater (安愚楽鍋, Anguraku Nabe).
 Before, there was no culture of eating non-seafood meat in Japan because of a Buddhist belief that the meat of animals was impure.
-However, in order to abolish the ban on eating meat, meat was actively used in the Emperor's meals from 1871.
+However, in order to promote eating meat, meat was actively used in the Emperor's meals from 1871.
 When this was reported in newspapers or magazines, meat-eating was encouraged throughout the country.

 Imports of coffee and butter also started around this time, but these foods did not become very popular in Japan.
 In 1872, Japanese started brewing and selling beer in Osaka for the first time.
 In 1877, it was shipped to Tokyo, and at one time nearly 100 beer companies were established.
 Other changes included drinking milk and the invention of anpan.